-Osama Bedier has been a director of VEON Ltd. since July 2018.
-Mr. Bedier is a member of VEON Ltd.'s digital and innovation committee.
-Mr. Bedier is the founder and Chief Executive Officer of Poynt, which develops and markets a credit card processing terminal for small businesses.
-Mr. Bedier also serves on the Boards of QIWI, WePay and PayRange.
+Osama Bedier (Director) has been a director of VEON Ltd. since July 2018 and we deem Mr. Bedier to be an independent director.
+Mr. Bedier is a member of VEON Ltd.'s digital committee.
+Mr. Bedier is the founder of Poynt, a credit card processing terminal developed and marketed for small businesses, which was acquired by GoDaddy in February 2021.
+Mr. Bedier now leads the Commerce Division of GoDaddy.
+Mr. Bedier also serves on the Board of RS2.
 Prior to founding Poynt, Mr. Bedier served as the Vice President of Payments at Google from 2011 to 2013, where he created Google Wallet.
 Prior to Google, Mr. Bedier spent nine years running product and engineering at PayPal.
 He has also held engineering leadership roles at eBay, Gateway Computers and AT&T Wireless.
-Mr. Bedier holds a bachelor's degree in computer science from University of California, Riverside.